|

 almost always a better idea for high-risk activities

 than a manual or automatic watch.
+For automatics an

 additional concern to the above are activities that